 Importantly, EU countries that are not Schengen member countries all have their own entry requirements for which separate visas may need to be sought.
 These countries include Albania, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Georgia, Ireland, Kosovo, North Macedonia, Moldova, Montenegro, Russia, Serbia, Turkey and Ukraine.

 When will ETIAS visa waivers become mandatory?

 The European Parliament approved the ETIAS progamme back in 2016, but this is still not yet in force.
 It was originally anticipated that ETIAS would take approximately 5 years to become fully operational, by the end of 2021.
-However, according to official EU sources, ETIAS is now scheduled to come into operation as from November 2023.
+However, according to official EU sources, ETIAS is now scheduled to come into operation in 2024.